Red-headed woodpecker

 The red-headed woodpecker (Melanerpes erythrocephalus) is a mid-sized woodpecker found in temperate North America.
 Its breeding habitat is open country across southern Canada and the east-central United States.
 It is rated as least concern on the International Union for Conservation of Nature (IUCN)'s Red List of Endangered species, having been down-listed from near threatened in 2018.

 The red-headed woodpecker should not be confused with the red-bellied woodpecker, which is similar in size but has a vibrant orange-red crown and nape; the red-bellied woodpecker is named for the pale reddish blush of its lower belly and has a distinctly patterned black and white back rather than the solid black one of the red-headed woodpecker.

 Taxonomy

 The English naturalist Mark Catesby described and illustrated the red-headed woodpecker in his book The Natural History of Carolina, Florida and the Bahama Islands, which was published between 1729 and 1732.
 Catesby used the English name "The Red-headed Wood-pecker" and the Latin Picus capite toto rubro.
 In 1758, the Swedish naturalist Carl Linnaeus updated his Systema Naturae to its tenth edition.
 He included the red-headed woodpecker and coined the binomial name Picus erythrocephalus, citing Catesby's book.
 The specific epithet combines the Classical Greek ἐρυθρός, eruthros, meaning "red", and κεφαλή, kephalos meaning "headed".
 The type locality is South Carolina.
-The red-headed woodpecker is one of 24 species now placed in the genus Melanerpes, which was introduced by the English ornithologist William John Swainson in 1832 specifically to accommodate the red-headed woodpecker.
+The red-headed woodpecker is one of 24 species now placed in the genus Melanerpes, which was introduced by the English ornithologist William Swainson in 1832 specifically to accommodate the red-headed woodpecker.
 The species is monotypic: no subspecies are recognized.